linode/docs/docs/applications/puppet/install-and-configure-puppet.md

 ### Install Puppet Master

-1. Enable the `puppetlabs-release` repository on Ubuntu 16.04, unpackage it and update your system.
+1. Install the `puppetlabs-release` repository into Ubuntu 16.04 and update your system.
 This process downloads a `.deb` file that will configure the repositories for you:

         wget https://apt.puppetlabs.com/puppetlabs-release-pc1-xenial.deb
         dpkg -i puppetlabs-release-pc1-xenial.deb